 The Compensation Committee currently consists of Messrs.
-Machado, Shrinsky, Villamil and Yelen, each of whom has been determined to be independent as defined under Rule 5605(a)(2) of the Nasdaq Listing Rules.
+Machado, Shrinsky, Villamil and Yelen, each of whom has been determined to be independent as defined under Rule 5605(a)(2) of the Nasdaq Listing Rules, and the additional independence requirements for Compensation Committee members set forth in Rule 5605(d)(2) of the Nasdaq Listing Rules.
 Mr. Villamil serves as the Chairman of the Compensation Committee.
-The Compensation Committee held seven meetings during 2013.
-The members of the Compensation Committee, consisting of all of the independent directors of the Board, regularly meet in executive session by themselves and, from time to time, with the named executive officers.
+The Compensation Committee held five meetings during 2014.
+The members of the Compensation Committee, consisting of independent directors of the Board, regularly meet in executive session by themselves and, from time to time, with the named executive officers.